 Your Hand: Cards in your hand are not in play.
 They don't help you, but they can't be taken away except by cards that specifically affect "your hand."
-At the end of your turn, you may have no more than five cards in your hand.
+At the end of your turn, you may have no more than five cards in your hand (see Charity, p.
+2).